hhvm/user-documentation/guides/hhvm/06-experimental-builds/02-nix-packages.md

-In addition, if you want to build HHVM from source, add the following setting to disable sandboxing because HHVM cannot be built in Nix's sandboxing build environment.
+In addition, if you want to build HHVM from source, add the following setting to disable sandboxing because HHVM cannot be built in nix's sandboxing build environment.